zachary-adkins/zachary-adkins.github.io/README.md

-## What Fascinates Me
+## Currently Seeking Employment
+## Desired Roles
-* Computer Networking / Network Security
+* Computer Networking
+  * Network Administrator
 * Cybersecurity
+  * SOC
-* Low-Level Software Engineering
+  * InfoSec
+  * Entry-level analyst positions
 * Software Engineering
+  * Any programming role, but I have a special interest in working with low-level systems.
+* IT Support Specialist

 ### [About Me](about.md)